 - Plan—Now plan for what to do when those rules are broken, because they’re kids and they’re learning.

-Our parents knew #5 really, really well and this is why we knew whether our tween and teen actions were risking punishment and whether or not they were worth the risk.
+Our parents knew #5 really, really well.
+This is why we knew whether our tween and teen actions were risking punishment.
+And it’s how we knew whether or not they were worth the risk.

 Sometimes we did take that risk.
 And when we did, our parents didn’t hesitate to dole out those consequences.
 We can do the exact same thing with screen time balance.

-At our house, if our bottom lines are broken, like when a phone is becoming an extension of one of my kids’ wrists, for example, our kids lose their phones until they come talk to us about what happened and we make a plan together for how to fix it.
+At our house, if our bottom lines are broken, our kids lose their phones until they come talk to us about what happened.
+Like when a phone is becoming an extension of one of my kids’ wrists, for example.
+Then we make a plan together for how to fix it.
 Then they get their phone back and we try again.

 If we parent digital problems like we do all the others—like there is something to teach and to learn here—the whole problem seems a lot more manageable.
 And in this case, too much screen time can become a lot more … dare I say … balanced.